-Why a canal cruise on the Binnendieze should not be missed during your day in Den Bosch
+Why a boat tour on the Binnendieze should not be missed during your day in Den Bosch

-Sometimes a day in the city feels a bit the same: shopping, visiting a museum, and relaxing on a terrace.
-Nice, of course, but sometimes you want to do something that's just a little different.
-And exactly that is what we found in Den Bosch.
+Sometimes a day in the city feels a bit the same: shopping, visiting a museum, and lounging on a terrace.
+Fun, of course, but sometimes you want to do something just a little different.
+And that's precisely what we found in Den Bosch.

-Team Valk Life boarded for a canal cruise on the Binnen Dieze and discovered the city in a completely different way.
+Team Valk Life boarded for a boat tour on the Binnendieze and discovered the city in a completely different way.

 Text: Mara Donker